* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Cleaning, cutting and clearing out the area around the front of the house was a tedious task.
 Pieter got to work with the chainsaw and took down the small tree, and I jumped in with the trimmers and shears and tackled the smaller bushes next to the house.
 It took a while, but soon we had the plant life close to the house tamed.

 Pieter started up the chainsaw again, this time to take down the large, dead tree next to the driveway.
-We took a break from our yard work to watch him do the cutting and then pulling it all the way down.
+We took a break from our yard work to watch him do the cutting and then helped him to pull it all the way down.
 It created another big mess that had to be cleaned up, little by little.

 Once the dead tree was hauled away, I added some new mulch to all the flower/plant beds and cleaned up the edges the old fashioned way – with a spade.
 The kids were happy to help and were in charge of removing all the cuttings and limbs.
 Luckily for them, they were able to hook the cart to the lawnmower and drive it away to the back of the property.
 We had started a burn pile earlier in the year and was planning to burn it all once the right time came along.